Internal Links – What are They and Why are They Important?

 First Up: What are Internal Links?

 Internal links link that point from one page or post on a website to another page or post on the same website.
-Generally, internal links direct your website visitors to other places on your website related to the page they landed on.
+Generally, internal links direct your website visitors to other places related to their landing page.
 Simple enough, yes?
 Well, that’s just the tip of the proverbial internal linking iceberg.

 Next: Why Are Internal Links Important?

 Why are internal links important, you ask?
-As we mentioned before, internal links direct your site and visitors to the pages and posts you want them to see most.
+As mentioned, internal links direct your site and visitors to the pages and posts you want them to see most.
 But that’s just the beginning.
 Google (and other search engines) use internal links to discover new content posted to your website.

 “Google must constantly search for new pages and add them to its list of known pages.
 Some pages are known because Google has already crawled them before.
 Other pages are discovered when Google follows a link from a known page to a new page.”

-That means that it must first find it for Google to know that it should index your page.
-If it doesn’t know it exists, then it can’t very well list it in search results for related queries.
+That means it must first find it for Google to know it should index your page.
+If it doesn’t know it exists, it can’t list it well in search results for related queries.
 Pages that don’t have any internal links pointed to them are called “orphan pages.”

-In addition to aiding with indexing your new content, internal links also contribute to PageRank’s flow (also thought of as link authority) throughout your domain.
+In addition to aiding with indexing your new content, internal links contribute to PageRank’s flow (also thought of as link authority) throughout your domain.
 This is important.
 The more internal links a page has (within reason), the higher the PageRank assigned to it by Google.
 But be careful!
-You can easily overstuff a page with internal links that don’t aid users in their quest to find your most informative and query-centric content.
+You can easily overstuff a page with internal links that don’t aid users in finding your most informative and query-centric content.
 Generally speaking, quality is just as important as quantity here.
 And this leads us to our next point:

 How to Develop a Winning Internal Linking Strategy for Search Engine Performance

-Before we get too deep into developing internal linking strategies that work, keep this in mind: Relevance is key.
-The more relevant and logical your linking strategy, the more likely Google will rank your pages for search.
-OK, now that we got that out of the way, let’s get into developing your internal link strategy and structure.
+Before we get too deep into developing internal linking strategies that work, remember: Relevance is key.
+Critical: The more relevant and logical your linking strategy is, the more likely Google will rank your pages for search.
+Now that we have that out, let’s develop your internal link strategy and structure.

 Step 1 – Establishing a Content Hierarchy